 I deserved that one.

 “You know, Mister Rico, our brains are like sponges that are naturally good at absorbing vast amounts of information.
 But we are now living in a time of exponential information growth, making it necessary to differentiate between what is important and useful and what is trivial.
 A brain, like a sponge, can only soak up so much before it gets saturated.
 And along with this information overload, there are now so many demands on our time as well.
 They say that time is money.
-It is not.
-TIME IS LIFE!
-I think many people do not understand that the actual cost of a thing is the amount of life — in time and energy — which is required to be exchanged for it.
-Whether it involves physical or mental effort, time is being exchanged to satisfy some desire.
-And as soon as one desire is satisfied, another takes its place.
-Perhaps we should slow down a bit, no?”
+Nonsense.
+TIME IS LIFE!”